-Last month, five engineers from Free Electrons participated to the Embedded Linux Conference in Portlan, Oregon.
+Last month, five engineers from Bootlin participated to the Embedded Linux Conference in Portlan, Oregon.
 It was once again a great conference to learn new things about embedded Linux and the Linux kernel, and to meet developers from the open-source community.

 Of course, the slides from many other talks are progressively being uploaded, and the Linux Foundation published the video recordings in a record time: they are all already available on Youtube!

-Below, each Free Electrons engineer who attended the conference has selected one talk he/she has liked, and gives a quick summary of the talk, hopefully to encourage you watch the corresponding video recording.
+Below, each Bootlin engineer who attended the conference has selected one talk he/she has liked, and gives a quick summary of the talk, hopefully to encourage you watch the corresponding video recording.